Why is raising financially savvy kids important?

-I wanted my kids to develop self-esteem, sound judgment, self-discipline and the ability to take care of themselves.
 One of the biggest gifts you can give kids and grandchildren is the gift of teaching them to design and plan for their own future.
+In doing so, you're helping them develop self-esteem, sound judgment, self discipline and the ability to take care of themselves.
 Creating a well laid-out and then executable plan is the first, essential step toward financial wellness.

 What kids don’t know can hurt them

-There’s nothing that is used more than money.
-You have a constant day-to-day interaction with it that requires continual decision-making.
+You have a constant day-to-day interaction with money that requires continual decision-making.
 As parents and grandparents, you know that what kids don’t know about money can hurt them.
 Bad financial habits in childhood can lead to worse problems as they grow up.
 The statistics are scary:

-- The median household credit card debt in America is more than $16,000.1
+- The average household credit card debt in America is more than $8,000.1

-- Every 13 seconds, there’s a divorce in America,2 and fighting over money ranks as one of the leading causes of divorce.3
+- Fighting over money ranks as one of the leading causes of divorce.2

-- 62% of Americans consider money issues to be a significant source of stress in their lives.4
+- 63% of Americans consider money issues to be a significant source of stress in their lives.3

 Teaching your kids to have a good grasp on financial realities is one of the best ways to prepare them for dealing with all the unexpected changes life will send their way.